jiray-yay/Stepmania-VRC/README.md

 This project is under the MIT License, so basically you can just do anything with it for free!

 ## Other links
-A demo VRC world is up if you want to try the prefab, be sure to calibrate the settings before playing (square button below the play button to make settings appears behing the pads): https://vrchat.com/home/launch?worldId=wrld_2cbe2c07-15f1-4c66-a5b9-aac37aa0446d
+A demo VRC world with Dance-Single and Para-Single examples is up if you want to try the prefab, be sure to calibrate the settings before playing (square button below the play button to make settings appears behing the pads): https://vrchat.com/home/launch?worldId=wrld_2cbe2c07-15f1-4c66-a5b9-aac37aa0446d
 You can also find this project on booth: https://jiraymin.booth.pm/items/3652408 And here's the promotion tweet of this project: https://twitter.com/Jiraymin/status/1492582105854926850